jaimehernan95/calendar-booking-app/README.md

 ---

+## **Recent Updates**

+1. **Title and Subtitle Translation**: The app now includes translation for the title and subtitle of the booking interface, switching seamlessly between English and French.
+2. **Days of the Week Translations**: The days of the week have been updated to display in both English and French based on the language selection.
+3. **Next Steps**: The upcoming feature will include updating the months for French translations to ensure full localization.

+---

 ## **Future Improvements**

 1. **Backend Integration**: The app will integrate with a cloud-based backend (e.g., Firebase or AWS) to manage live data and provide real-time updates on availability.